rocajuanma/anvil/docs/GETTING_STARTED.md

 ✅ Overall status: Healthy
 ```

 If you see any issues, the doctor will provide specific fix recommendations.
+Use `anvil doctor --verbose` for detailed troubleshooting information.

 ### 3. Explore Available Commands